marcglasberg/i18n_extension/README.md

 ```

 The only important difference is that you must use `DefaultLocale.set()` instead
 of `I18n.of(context).locale = ...` to set the locale.
-And you won't have access
+And you won’t have access
-and won't need to use the `i18n` widget, obviously.
+and won’t need to use the `i18n` widget, obviously.

 # Importing and exporting